qruto/laravel-wave/README.md

 For example, [Laravel Forge](https://forge.laravel.com) configures PHP FPM pool with `request_terminate_timeout = 60` which forces to terminate all requests after 60 seconds.

-You can disable it in `/etc/php/8.1/fpm/pool.d/www.conf`:
+You can disable it in `/etc/php/8.1/fpm/pool.d/www.conf` config file:

 ```ini
 request_terminate_timeout = 0